-With nearly two million nonprofits in the United States, you might fear that your organization will just get lost in the shuffle.
-In response, perhaps you’re tempted to develop a competitive mindset.
-After all, there are only so many donors and volunteers to go around, right?
+With nearly two million nonprofits across the United States, itโs understandable to worry that your organization might get lost in the crowd.
+This can lead many leaders to adopt a competitive mindsetโafter all, there are only so many donors, volunteers, and grants to go around.

 Most of the organizations you are competing against will fall into one of two categories: direct competition and indirect competition.